 It is important that high standards are maintained and form part of a 'quality culture' adopted by all Primary Bidders.
-We therefore require Primary Bidders to include within the written description of the scheme the quality assurance (QA) procedures they intend to adopt when undertaking the scheme.
+Accordingly, Primary Bidders shall include within the written description of the scheme the quality assurance (QA) procedures they intend to adopt when undertaking the scheme.